Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Cooling in the presence of a magnetic field and post cooling temperature profile

-The $L-T$ relations for different values of $B$ are obtained using Table 5 and the values of $L_{*,in}$ for different fields are obtained from Table 11.
-We then calculate $T_{*,pr}$ and $T_{s,pr}$ for the different values of $B$ given in Table 15.
+As above, the $L=\alpha T^{\gamma}$ relations for different $B$ are obtained from section \ref{sec2} (see the left-hand panel of Fig. \ref{fig3}) and $L_{*,\rm{in}}$ for different fields are obtained from Table \ref{table6}.
+We then calculate $T_{*,\rm{pr}}$ for the different $B$ and $T_{*} = 2.332\times10^{6}\,$K using equation (\ref{eqnx}), as given in Table \ref{table8}.